The Oaks (Colbert County, Alabama)

-The Oaks (also known as Abraham Ricks Plantation) is a historic residence near Tuscumbia in Colbert County, Alabama.
-Ricks came to North Alabama from Halifax, North Carolina in the early 1820s.
+The Oaks (also known as Abraham Ricks Plantation) is a historic residence near Tuscumbia in Colbert County, Alabama, United States.
+Ricks came to North Alabama from Halifax, North Carolina, in the early 1820s.
 He acquired a large plantation which he sold in 1826 and purchased nearby land, which was worked by the forced labour of enslaved people who he had brought with him.
 A log house had been built on the new property circa 1818, and Ricks built a new, larger house connected to it which was completed in 1832.
 The house remained in the family until 1966, and is still in use as a private residence.

 The original house is a 1 1/2-story log structure covered with weatherboards.
 Exterior chimneys rest in each gable end, and a shed roofed porch projects from the rear of the house.
 The log house is connected to the two-story main house by a one-story, gable roofed hall with two exterior doors and windows matching those of the main house.
 The front façade of the main house is five bays wide, with a central portico supported by two square columns and topped with a deck.
 The twin-leaf door is surrounded by sidelights and a transom; a similar door with sidelights opens to the deck above.
 The portico is flanked by a pair of twelve-over-twelve sash windows on each side on both floors.
 The interior has a center-hall layout with one room on either side of a main hall.

 The house was listed on the National Register of Historic Places in 1976.